 How much you should be paying for your on-road costs isn’t set in stone, as it depends on the type of vehicle you’re looking to buy, and how the dealer packages up the cost of getting the car ‘road ready’.

-On-road costs for NZ new vehicles with a 1 year registration, 3 year WoF and a full tank of petrol typically range anywhere between $800 to $1300 - with most dealerships adding in a professional grooming service and a pre-delivery inspection.
+On-road costs for NZ new vehicles with a 1 year registration, 3 year WoF and a full tank of petrol typically range anywhere between $1,000 to $1,600 - with most dealerships adding in a professional grooming service and a pre-delivery inspection.
 Used overseas imports usually come with a shorter registration period of 6 months, and the option to choose between a 6 or 12 month WoF with a grooming service.

 The road user charges (RUC) for diesel vehicles factor in their weight and size, with most of them costing roughly $76 per 1,000km.
 If a battery electric vehicle is what you’re after, thanks to the extension of the light electric vehicle RUC, you won’t have to fork out your RUC costs until 31st March 2024.
-Whereas if you drive a petrol vehicle, the road user charges are already included in the price of fuel.
+Whereas if you drive a petrol or mild hybrid vehicle, the road user charges are already included in the price of fuel.

 What is an All-inclusive Strategy?